 Now that we understand standard objects, their properties, and the associations between them, let us explore HubSpot’s custom objects.

 Custom objects are precisely what the name suggests.
 They allow you to extend and customise the functionality of HubSpot’s standard objects by giving you the flexibility to define objects as your business data requires.
 This means you can customise your CRM and website to fit in with your data schema, rather than the other way around.

 HubSpot custom objects look and act exactly as standard objects do, and can be used in reporting, marketing campaigns and accessed by all users.
 They can even be associated with other already existing standard objects.

-When do you use Custom Objects vs Standard Objects?
+When to use Custom Objects vs Standard Objects?

-The biggest trigger to knowing you need a custom object should be the identification of whether a relationship between information is one-to-one or one-to-many.
+The biggest indicator of when you need to use a custom object should be decided on whether the relationship between information is one-to-one or one-to-many.

-For example, if you are trying to determine whether you should use a standard or custom object for storing information on the email client that a company uses, you would look at whether this would be one value or multiple values?
+Let me explain: If you are trying to determine whether you should use a standard or custom object for storing information on the email client that a company uses, you would look at whether this would be one value or multiple values.
 Do companies use one or multiple email clients for their business?
 In most cases, this is only one, and you would easily be able to create one custom property to store the name of the email client which they use.

 But if you wanted to keep track of the certificates one of your students has completed, would that be one-to-one as well?
 No, because a student could have completed multiple certificates that you need to track.
 In this case, you could also create custom properties to keep track of the certificates, but how many would you create?
 Certificate 1, certificate 2, certificate 3 and on and on.

-Instead, it would be easier creating Certificates as a custom object, with the ability to associate contacts to multiple certificates.
+Instead, it would be easier to create Certificates as a custom object, with the ability to associate contacts to multiple certificates.